-Prof. Micha Tomkiewicz will be giving a seminar about adaptation to climate change this Wednesday, March 5th!
+Prof. Micha Tomkiewicz will beabout adaptation to climate change this Wednesday, March 5th!
 In other news, we’re coming to the end of Black History Month, and transitioning into Women’s History Month.
 While we don’t agree with relegating the celebration of these two important populations to mere months, they do give us more chances to talk about Barbara Winslow’s wonderful new biography of Shirley Chisholm.
 She’s been in the news quite a lot recently, and we’re quite proud.

-Prof. Tomkiewicz’s talk is part of the National Climate Seminar, which is hosted biweekly by Bard College’s Center for Environmental Policy (CEP).
+Prof. Tomkiewicz’s talk is part of the Climate Change Fork., which is hosted biweekly by Bard College’s Center for Environmental Policy (CEP).
 The talk will be in a dial-in format, and will run from noon until 1pm.
 To listen, Call in to: 1-712-432-3100.
 Code: 253385.
-His talk, “Desalination as Adaptation,” will also be available on the CEP archives website after Thursday.
-You can read Prof. Tomkiewicz’s weekly blog at Climate Change Fork.
+His talk, “Desalination as Adaptation,” will also be available on the after Thursday.
+You can read Prof. Tomkiewicz’s weekly blog at

 Barbara also appeared on ABC-TV’s Here and Now show to talk with host Sandra Bookman about the book, why parts of it prompt such anger and frustration among many readers, and what it means to bring Ms. Chisholm’s story out of the dry world of trivia facts, into the light of present-day notice.